 3. Are mumps and rubella the same?

 No, mumps or rubella are different viral infections.
-The mumps mainly causes inflammation of the salivary gland.
-On the other hand, rubella causes mild fever and rashes.
+Mumps in children mainly causes inflammation of the salivary gland.
+On the other hand, rubella causes mild fever and skin rashes in children.
 Although these viral infections are different, they can be prevented through the MMR vaccine, which also protects against measles (11).

 Infographic: More About Signs And Prevention Of Rubella